dec4234/sandstone/README.md

 - [x] Figure out what to do with packets and begin implementing a full version
   - [ ] Deserialize given standard info tests
-  - [ ] How to handle optional fields
+  - [x] How to handle optional fields ...
+See Packet::LoginPluginResponse
 - [ ] Begin basic login procedure handler?
 - [ ] Compression support
 - [ ] Encryption support